tumblr tracker

 Peter Merriman moved to Hawaii in the early ‘80s as a cook for Mauna Lani Bay Hotel on the Big Island.
 He quickly realized an opportunity to work with the farmers to grow fresh produce & herbs, and create the first farm-to-table fine dine island experiences for guests looking for more.

-Merriman’s joins the lineup of the best Honolulu restaurants in the Kaka'ako area.
+Merriman’s joins the lineup of the best restaurants in Honolulu in the Kaka'ako area.
 You really can’t go wrong here whether you choose to indulge in their melt-in-the-mouth Waygu Umami Burger with garlic saute mushrooms, gruyere cheese and truffle oil, or lean towards their fresh catch with a macadamia nut crust.

 Their freshly grown salads are not to be missed, along with some fun appetizers like a Hapa Poke, Oysters in a Half Shell, “Oahu Shrimp Truck” with lots of garlic and ginger.